DKmica/TreeProAIv2/ARCHITECTURE_OVERVIEW.md

 **Status:** ✅ **Production-Ready** | **Completed:** November 2025

 TreePro AI implements a comprehensive Stripe payment integration that enables customers to pay invoices online through a secure checkout flow.
-The system uses Replit's Stripe connector for credential management and operates in sandbox mode for development/testing with production-ready architecture.
+The system reads Stripe credentials from environment variables and operates in sandbox mode for development/testing with production-ready architecture.

 ### Overview